-I heard a great analogy the other day.
+I heard a great analogy the other day which is similar to our topic, DIY investing.
 It has to do with oil changes in your car.
 If you wanted to, you could figure out how to do an oil change and save yourself some money.
 However, you might get oil dripped on your face, like what happened to my husband the first time he tried to change our Jeep’s oil many years ago.
 So, it might be messy, and mistakes might be made, and it might not turn out how you expect.

 This same concept applies to investing.
 There is a lot of investment information on the Internet, and if you have the time, interest, and patience, you could figure your way through investing and managing your finances.
 After all, this could save you some money, right?
 Saving money is good, right?